WALK TALL! Newsletter Sundance Conference Issue

 Participants performing posture evaluation.
 Level 1 Seminar.

-1. Articulate basic information on Osteoporosis and Osteopenia, including first signs and risk factors, epidemiology and pathology for these conditions and know how to identify people who may be at risk in their own clinic.
+1. Articulate basic information on the diagnoses of Osteoporosis and low bone mass, first signs and risk factors, epidemiology and pathology for these conditions.

-6. Articulate the suggested use of effective modalities and specific treatments that are used to augment the exercise program.
+10. Be familiar with the suggested use of effective modalities and specific treatments that are used to augment the exercise program.

 Back: Level 1 - Osteoporosis: A Comprehensive Treatment Strategy